lazywhite/sa/bigdata/hadoop/hdfs/note.md

 file in the filesystem will be devided into one or more segments  called blocks
 default block size is 64MB

+## Disks
+1. no raid controller
+2. mounte disk with -noatime
+3. set datadir with comma seperated path

 ### Volume

 ## Feature